rcodin/polymage/sandbox/apps/python/multigrid/README.md

 **How to run**

-In order to run any benchmark, navigate to its folder and run make command.
+In order to run any benchmark, navigate to its directory and run 'make'

 Example:

 $ cd jacobi2d

-$ cd make
+$ make

-The optimized code is available in the \*.cpp file and it also creates a shared library (\*.so file).
+The optimized code is written to the \*.cpp file, and it is also turned into a shared library (\*.so file).